ABOUT

 Short Bio

 I am an experimental composer and performer from Ireland.
 I write music for acoustic instruments, electronic instruments, environmental sounds, and people doing things in performance not involving any instruments at all.
-For the most part, my practice is involved with the act of translating non-musical things into music and using projected text in performance.
-I mostly work with conventional notation and text notation.
-Over the years I have become particularly interested in collaborations, and music as a devised process.
-My music is often long, repetitive, and contains sustained tones, but it can also be short and fragmented.
-My work has been performed by lots of nice people as far west as Denver, Colorado, and as far east as Beijing, China.
-I also have a performance duo with Andy Ingamells that explores the collaborative process through a kind of visual musique concrète arising from the images of performance situations.
-I am a senior lecturer in music, and BMus composition coordinator at Royal Birmingham Conservatoire in the UK.
+For the most part my practice is involved with the act of translating non-musical things into music and using projected text in performance.
+I do this as a way to draw attention to things both big and small from our lived experiences.
+I mostly work with conventional notation and text notation but occasionally use musical graphics.
+Over the years I have become particularly interested in collaborations and music as a devised process as well as walking as an artistic pursuit.
+My music is often long, repetitive, and contains sustained tones but it can also be short and fragmented.
+My work has been performed by lots of nice people as far west as Albuquerque, New Mexico, and as far east as Beijing, China.
+I also have a performance duo with Andy Ingamells that explores collaborative processes through a kind of visual musique concrète arising from the images of performance situations.
+I am an Ad Astra Fellow Assistant Professor in Music at UCD in Ireland and was previously a senior lecturer in music at the Royal Birmingham Conservatoire for 13 years.

 Full Bio

-Seán is fortunate to have been commissioned and performed by many fantastic ensembles and artists from around the world.
-He has developed particularly close ties with the RTÉ NSO, BCMG, Quatuor Bozzini, Crash Ensemble, RTÉ Contempo Quartet, Ensemble KROCK, Workers Union Ensemble, Orkest de Ereprijs, Decibel, Fidelio Trio, Thallein Ensemble, and Dublin Guitar Quartet.
-In the past number of years, he has also worked with soloists Susan Narucki, and Garth Knox, as well as collaborating with conductors Alan Pierson, Richard Baker, Gavin Moloney, Clement Power, Ben Oliver, Daniele Rosina, Dan Watson, and Ciaran Crilly.
-Most recently, he has undertaken a number of duo projects with composer/performer Andy Ingamells, and he has also undertaken a number of projects with Rock/Electronic musicians Katie Kim, Thomas Parkes, Simon Goff, and has appeared in support of Matana Roberts & Kelly Jayne Jones.
-He has received support from organisations such as the PRSF, the Britten Pears-Foundation, Ralph Vaughan Williams Trust, Sound & Music, Huddersfield Contemporary Music Festival, The Arts Council of Ireland, IMRO, and Culture Ireland.
+Seán has been commissioned and performed by many fabulous ensembles and artists from around the world.
+He has enjoyed working with the National Symphony Orchestra of Ireland, Quatuor Bozzini, Crash Ensemble, Plus Minus Ensemble, RTÉ Contempo Quartet, Fidelio Trio, Ensemble KROCK, Workers Union Ensemble, Orkest de Ereprijs, Ensemble neoN, Dublin Guitar Quartet, Octandre, Decibel, Noszferatu, and Thallein Ensemble.
+He has also worked with soloists Xenia Pestova-Bennett, Susan Narucki, Garth Knox, R. Andrew Lee, Matthew Schellhorn, Kate Ledger, David Adams, Judith Gordon, Katalin Koltai, Paul Norman, James Larter, and Howard Skempton as well as conductors Alan Pierson, Richard Baker, Gavin Moloney, Clement Power, Ben Oliver, Daniele Rosina, Ciaran Crilly, and Dan Watson.
+Most recently, he has undertaken several duo projects with composer/performer Andy Ingamells, and he has also collaborated with Rock/Electronic musicians Katie Kim, Thomas Parkes, and Simon Goff.
+He has twice supported Matana Roberts in the UK and Ireland.
+He has received support from organisations such as the PRSF, the Britten Pears-Foundation, RVW Trust, Sound & Music, Huddersfield Contemporary Music Festival, The Arts Council of Ireland, IMRO, and Culture Ireland.
 He has been broadcast on amongst others: WNYC (USA), WFMT Chicago (USA), RTÉ Lyric FM (Ireland), BBC Radio 3 (UK), Dublin Digital Radio (Ireland), KXRY Portland (USA) and Klassika Raadio (Estonia).
-His first recording Forty Five Minutes of Music on the Subject of Football was released by Birmingham Record Company in 2015 (Distributed by NMC in 2019).
-This was followed by other releases including an Ornamental Light Glows Beneath the Tinted Window in 2017 (SLC), Small, Far Away (SLC), and Salt Interventions (with Katie Kim and Crash Ensemble) (Katie Kim) in 2018, ireland england (SLC), and then you… in 2019 (SLC), name pieces (SLC) in 2020, and Inventions and Canons (SLC) in 2021.
-He also appeared on the compilations Crashlands (Crash Records) and 101 Beats Per Minute II (Countersunk) both released in 2019, and We Continue On Our Journey Through The Universe (Tusk) in 2021.
+He has commercial recordings released by Birmingham Record Company/NMC, Katie Kim, Crash Records, Countersunk, Tusk, and his own label: Short Loan Collection.

-Seán received his PhD from Royal Birmingham Conservatoire, where he is now a Senior Lecturer in Composition and BMus composition coordinator, and he holds degrees from King’s College London, University College Dublin, and the Ecole Nationale de Musique.
+Seán is an Ad Astra Fellow Assistant Professor at University College Dublin.
+He completed a PhD at the Royal Birmingham Conservatoire in 2012 and was a Senior Lecturer there until 2023.
+He holds degrees from King’s College London, University College Dublin, and the Conservatoire de Musique et de Danse à Rayonnement Départemental Aulnay-Sous-Bois.
 Principle teachers have included Joe Cutler, Philippe Leroux, and Howard Skempton (alongside informal studies with Gerald Barry and David Lang).
 He is represented by the Contemporary Music Centre, Ireland.

 More information, scores, and recordings available from The CMC.